Prepared to teach on day one

 Boston Teacher Residency, an AmeriCorps program, is a nationally recognized clinical teacher preparation program whose graduates support student achievement from day one and who stay in teaching, continuing to refine and improve their practice.

-Created in 2002 as a joint initiative between the Boston Public Schools and the Boston Plan for Excellence, we designed BTR to meet the evolving needs of Boston’s children and families, and we have since prepared a diverse group of over 600 teachers in high need areas such as math, science and special education.
+Created in 2002 as a joint initiative between the Boston Public Schools and Boston Plan for Excellence, we designed BTR to meet the evolving needs of Boston’s children and families, and we have since prepared a diverse group of over 600 teachers in high need areas such as math, science and special education.

 Merging theory and practice